SunyataZero/peoples-fund/htaccess/htaccess-changes.md

-We have added these lines to enforce https:
+We have added these lines in the `.htaccess` file to enforce https:

 ```
 # Added by Sunyata for Peoples Fund to enforce https/ssl: